One Notable Player on Hot Seat After Vikings First Preseason Game - NewsBreak

 One Notable Player on Hot Seat After Vikings First Preseason Game

 Minnesota Vikings head coach Mike Zimmer doesn’t mince words on any topic, and his terseness is supersized when discussing special teams personnel.
 Nothing went right for the Vikings on Saturday versus the Denver Broncos – except for maybe Wyatt Davis’ development – during a 33-6 spanking at U.S. Bank Stadium.
 Zimmer opted to rest 30 players while leaving 60 men available.
 Most of the players on the field were of second and third-string caliber.
 Denver did not mass-rest its roster, so the mismatch was evident early in the first quarter.
-The Broncos defensive line – good against anybody but especially backup players – sliced through the Vikings offensive trenches.
-Drew Lock and K.J.
-Hamler skewered Minnesota’s secondary through the air.
-And the Broncos generally outperformed the Vikings on all levels.vikingsterritory.com
+The Broncos defensive line – good against anybody but especially backup players – sliced through the Vikings offensive trenches.www.chatsports.com